billbrod/foveated-metamers/README.md

 # Requirements

+This has only been tested on Linux, both Ubuntu 18.04 and Fedora 29.
+It will probably work with minimal to no changes on OSX, but there's no guarantee, and we definitely don't support Windows.

 Need to make sure you have ffmpeg on your path when creating the metamers, so make sure it's installed.

+For demosaicing the raw images we use as inputs, you'll need to install [dcraw](https://www.dechifro.org/dcraw/).
+If you're on Linux, you can probably install it directly from your package manager.
+See these [instructions](http://macappstore.org/dcraw/) for OSX.
+If you're fine using the demosaiced `.tiff` files we provide, then you won't need it.

 When running on NYU's prince cluster, can use `module load ffmpeg/intel/3.2.2` or, if `module` isn't working (like when using the